N1teshift/ittweb/docs/systems/scripts/archive/documentation-reorganization.md

 ## Overview

-All scripts-related documentation has been reorganized and consolidated into the `docs/scripts/` folder for better organization and maintainability.
+All scripts-related documentation was (at the time) reorganized and consolidated into the `docs/scripts/` folder for better organization and maintainability.
+That collection now lives at `docs/systems/scripts/`, but the migration details below remain useful as historical context.

 ## What Was Done